bbusschots/bartificer.ip.js/README.md

 the first argument is a string contianing the character `/`, or there is more than one argument, the argument(s) is/are passed to `.containsSubnet()` for processing, otherwise the argument is passed to `.containsIP()`.

+### .numHosts() ###

+	var numHosts = net1.numHosts();

+This function returns the number of IP addresses contained within the subnet that can be used to address hosts.
+In the general case, this is the number of possible IPs within the subnet minus the network address and the broadcast address.
+The special case is where the netmask is 255.255.255.255, this is used to address a single host in CIDR format, so this function returns 1.